"I'm 20 and Pregnant and I Don't Want the Baby" - What Now?

 5. Do I want to become a mother at this point?

 Not all women want to raise children, and that’s completely okay.
 Even if you want to raise children at some point, though, it’s also okay to feel that you don’t wish to do so quite yet.
 Your 20s are a very formative point in your life, and if you don’t wish to spend those years as a mother, that’s okay to realize.
+Remember, you don’t have to become a parent until you are ready.

 6. Is abortion an option for me?